 At Stuckey Farm Orchard and Cider Mill in Sheridan, you can get your pumpkin and apple fix at once.
 Stroll through the 4,000 trees to pick from 27 varieties of apples, and grab the perfect pumpkin in the 15-acre pumpkin patch.
 Inside the Country Market, watch cider pressed in front of your eyes and shop in-season Indiana produce, honey, jams and more.
 Don’t leave without a box of apple cider donuts, either.

-Admission is $12.50 per person and children under the age of two are free.
-Parking is free, and admission includes unlimited wagon rides, and access to Adventure Acres, the corn maze and popular Pig Races.
-Apple canons are $5 for 10 shots.
+Admission is $14.50 per person and children under the age of two are free.
+Parking is free, and admission includes unlimited wagon rides, and access to the corn maze, Adventures Acres and more.